 - Presentations and trainings aimed at development of professional workforce skills.

 - Indoor bike parking provided.

 This unpaid internship offers a flexible schedule with a 15-25 hours/week minimum commitment.
 This is chiefly a Monday through Friday internship, with occasional, infrequent evenings and weekends.
 Interns are expected to make a three-month commitment, which may be extended.
-This internship will begin in either May or June 2017 and extend through either August or September 2017.
 While the position is not paid, we are happy to work with any academic requirements the intern may have to help them earn course credit for their efforts.

-Write a compelling cover letter and resume, and submit as PDFs using the form.
+Write a compelling cover letter and resume, and submit as PDFs using the form by January 7th, 2019.
 Be sure to mention where you saw the internship advertised.
 Applications will be considered on a rolling basis until the position is filled.
 The San Francisco Bicycle Coalition is an equal opportunity employer.